the-james-burton/atacama/README.md

 grunt serve
 ```

 Then browse to http://localhost:9000 and you should see the app.
+For it to actually work and show something, you will also need to get *the-turbine* working.

+You can also run `grunt` for building a distributable for nginx, `grunt test` to run the tests and `grunt serve` for preview.
+When development reaches a sensible point, I will provide a distributable via github 'releases' tab which can be deployed into nginx.

-## What is it build on?
+## What is it built on?

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+I am, of course, standing very much on the shoulders of giants.
+Indeed, part of the fun is finding these giants and then standing on their shoulders.
+In this project, I have set out to write a business application and therefore I want to write as little code as possible.
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular).
 This gives me a number of core angular-js components, as well as bootstrap and sass.
 In addition to those, I have found a number of very helpful open-source projects that deserve a special mention...

-* **angular-moment** Easy use of moment-js from within angular-js.
+* **angular-moment** Easy use of the essential moment-js from within angular-js.
-* **angular-nvd3** Does great charts really easily.
+* **angular-nvd3** Does great dynamic charts really easily.
 * **angular-gridster** A fantastic dynamic dashboard.
 * **AngularStompDK** Very nice stomp integration for angular-js.
 * **elasticsearch** The factory elasticsearch javascript client.
 * **lodash** An awesome functional programming library for javascript.
-* **restangular** An alternative REST client for angular-js.
+* **restangular** An alternative REST client for angular-js which I find easier to work with.
 * **stomp-websocket** The defacto stomp over websockets implementation for javascript.

 ## What is already done?